Palace Hotel (Copenhagen): History

+Site history, 16891907

+Prior to 1907, the site was made up of 11 properties.
+The six properties on Rådhuspladsen were listed in Copenhagen's mew cadastre of 1806 as No. 63–68 in Western Quarter.
+The five properties on Mikkel Bryggers Gade were listed as No. 96–100 in Western Quarter.

+Knapstedgaard (No. 64) was one of the city's more well-known hostels.
+With its location, just inside the city's Western City Gate (Vesterport), on the city's old haymarket, it was conviently located for travellers.
+The specious courtyard had room for carriages and stabling of horses.

+Anders Jensen's hotel

 The hotel was built by the master butcher Anders Jensen, from 1909 alderman of the butchers' guild in Copenhagen, who had made a move into the hotel business in 1897 when he acquired Hotel Marienlyst in Helsingør.
 In 1907, he purchased a lot on the square in front of the new Copenhagen City Hall which had been completed in the grounds of the city's old Haymarket just two years earlier.
 The architect Anton Rosen was commissioned to design the hotel which was inaugurated on 15 July 1910.
 King Frederik VIII was among the first to visit the hotel.
 Rosen not only designed the building but also everything from furniture to wallpaper, textiles, uniforms, luggage tags and keys.
 He also designed cutlery and door handles in collaboration with Georg Jensen.

 In 1927, Jensen sold the hotel to Valdemar Nielsen, who changed its original name "Palads" to the more international "Palace Hotel" and spent a large sum on refurbishing its interiors.
 In 1937, the hotel changed hands once again when it was acquired by the Danish-Norwegian hotelier Waldemar Jensen.
 Assisted by his Hungarian architects, he converted the Marble Garden into the "Ambassadeur", turning the hotel into a popular entertainment venue.